LHNCBC/formbuilder-lhcforms/API.md

 window.
 The form builder sends four types of messages, namely `initialized`, `updateQuestionnaire`, `closed`, and `canceled`.
 It can also receive a message with type `initialQuestionnaire`.
 The data object exchanged with the form builder consists of two fields, `type` and `questionnaire`.
-The `type` is one of the above defined message types.
+The `type` is one of the above-defined message types.
 The `questionnaire` is the associated questionnaire for that message type.
 For the `initialized` and `canceled` messages this field is undefined.
 Here is a code snippet to add an event listener.